MeadowlarkDAW/yarrow-book/src/quick_start/dynamic_layout.md

 > self.hello_label.layout_aligned(window_rect.center(), Align2::CENTER, cx.res);
 > ```

-No we must call the layout function after the main window is built and whenever the window resizes.
+Now we must call that layout function after the main window is built and whenever the window resizes.
 To do this, add the following to the `on_window_event` trait method:

 ```rust
 fn on_window_event(